irving/dp_project/README.md

 This document explains the State-by-State Crimes app developed for part one of the final project for the Coursera Developing Data Products class.

+## Location ##

+A live version of this project can be found at https://dpirv.shinyapps.io/dp_project/.

 ### Instructions ###

 This application displays crime incident stats for each of the U.S. states (plus the district of Columbia) from 1960 until 2010.
 (Except for the state of NY which has no data for 1960 to 1964).